 Learn About the 604 Project in Martinsburg, WV

 Learn about the 604 Project in Martinsburg, WV.
 Martinsburg Union Rescue Mission is working toward expanding their services to reach families experiencing homelessness.
-The project will cost $800,000 to remodel, furnish and staff the building at 604 W. King St. in Martinsburg.
+The project will cost $1.56 Million to remodel, furnish and staff the building at 604 W. King St. in Martinsburg.
 When completed, the building will provide six housing units for families plus provide meals, clothing and emotional support.
 Hope Lives Here.

 Martinsburg Union Rescue Mission is Trying to Keep Families Together